theopn/dotfiles/README.md

 #### Dunst

-Notification daemon, and is also used to grep result of `cal` command and display calendar as a notification, simulating pop-up calendar of other OS.
+Notification daemon, and is also used to grep result of `cal` command and weather information to display them as a pop-up.

 #### i3 (i3-gap)

 Below are the packages mentioned in my configuration.

-- Blueman: GUI Bluetooth manager
 - Brightnessctl: Backlight control
 - Clipit: Clipboard manager
 - Dunst: Notification daemon
 - Feh: Wallpaper
 - Flameshot: Screenshot on X
 - i3lock: Simple lock program
-- network-manager-applet: GUI network manager
-- Pavucontrol: Not strictly necessary but can be executed with right clicking volume icon in Polybar.
 - Picom: Compositor
 - Polybar: This is where all the ricing takes place.
 - Redshift: Blue light filter/nightlight/nightshift
 - Rofi: App launcher and more
 - setxkbmap: Swap caps lock and control, your pinky will thank you.
 - xinput: Enabling trackpad natural scrolling and tap to click
-- xrandr: External display output control
 - xss-lock: Calling i3lock before suspending

 Below is a list of keybindings that are unique to my setup.